- help for clients

 Laura Brent is a staff attorney with the Housing Unit of the Legal Aid Society.
 Prior to joining Legal Aid in July 2008, Laura practiced law at Mapother & Mapother and Korn Law Firm.
 Laura is admitted to practice in Kentucky and South Carolina.

-Tracey Leo Darbro is the Wyatt, Tarrant & Combs Fellow in Legal Aid’s Family Law Unit.
-Prior to her admission to the Kentucky Bar in April of 2010, Tracey served as a paralegal in Legal Aid’s Intake Brief Services Unit.
-Tracey previously worked at Legal Aid as a Tenants’ Counselor law clerk.
+Tracey Leo Darbro is the Managing Attorney of Volunteer Services and Community Engagement.
+She focuses on increasing pro bono engagement with the private bar.
+Tracey has worked extensively with survivors of domestic violence and sexual assault.
+She previously served as the Domestic Violence Advocacy Program Coordinator and Wyatt Tarrant & Combs Fellow at the Legal Aid Society.
+Prior to her admission to the Kentucky Bar, Tracey served as a paralegal in Legal Aid’s Intake and Brief Services Unit and as a law clerk for the Housing Unit doing outreach in eviction court.
 While in law school, she served as an IOLTA Fellow at the Jefferson County Public Defender’s Office.

-Lisa Kilkelly is a staff attorney with the Community Development Unit of the Legal Aid Society.
+Lisa Kilkelly is the senior attorney in the Community Development Unit of the Legal Aid Society.
 Lisa focuses her practice on non-profit organization law, including corporate, tax, and administrative matters.
 She is admitted to practice in Kentucky.
 Previously, Lisa served Legal Aid as staff attorney for the Housing and Rural Units.
 Lisa, a native of Louisville, joined the Legal Aid Society in 1988.

 Eileen L. Ordover is a staff attorney in Legal Aid's Community Development Unit, where she represents nonprofit organizations in a variety of matters.
 She previously served as Project Director for the HIV/AIDS Legal Project.
 Prior to joining Legal Aid in 2004, Eileen, a native of New York, worked as an attorney at the Center for Law and Education in Boston, where she represented low-income students, parents, and community groups.
 She is the author of Education Rights of Children With Disabilities: A Primer for Advocates and is a Founding Director of the Center for Accessible Living.